effertz/arBlee_tutorial_testrun/README.md

     }
 }
 ```
+To learn more about the Unity scripting framework and the provided components check the Unity [Manual](https://docs.unity3d.com/Manual/index.html) and [Scripting API](https://docs.unity3d.com/ScriptReference/index.html).

 4. Don’t forget to save your changes to the C# script file.
 5. Connect the *Plane* game object to the script: select the *PlacementIndicator* game object in the *Project* window, go to *Inspector* window, open the *Indicator Icon* dropdown and select *Plane*.
 6. Add *AR Raycast Manager* to the *AR Session Origin*: Select *AR Session Origin* in the *Project* window, go to the *Inspector* window, click *Add Component*, search for *AR Raycast Manager* and select it.